 Another solution for beam and post problems is to use wall anchors to close wall cracks that may have occurred due to bowing or leaning foundation walls.
 These cracks provide an entry point for water leakage - by closing them, the water will no longer be able to enter the basement area.
 Wall anchors are installed in the ground adjacent to the affected walls and connected to the wall using a rod and plate system.
 Over time, the rod is tightened to straighten the wall by applying opposite pressure.
 When the wall is straightened, any resulting cracks will close, preventing future basement water seepage.

-Any beam and posts problems in your home should be taken care of by a professional foundation repair contractor as immediately as possible.
+Any beam and posts problems in your home should be taken care of by a professional foundation repair contractor as soon as possible.
 Our website can help put you in touch with a foundation repair expert in your area.
-Contact us today for more information on finding a local foundation repair contractor for an inspection of your foundation.
+Contact us today for more information on finding a local foundation repair contractor for an inspection of your stair and stoop problems..